Landscape designs and plans

-Learn from the experts at one of several free SNWA-sponsored landscaping classes at the Springs Preserve and other convenient locations.
+Learn from the experts at one of several free SNWA-sponsored landscaping classes online, at the Springs Preserve, and other convenient locations.
 Reservations are required and classes fill up quickly.
 Please check back for updates to class listings.

 Whether you're making a few water-efficient tweaks to your landscape or starting a full remodel or grass conversion, we can help.

 These free classes are held online only at this time via Microsoft Teams.

 For best results, a laptop or desktop computer is recommended.
 If you prefer to use a mobile device (iPad, tablet, or mobile phone), you will need to download the Microsoft Teams application onto your device in advance of the session.

 Saturday, March 13, from 10 - 11:30 a.m. — Register for class

 Wednesday, April 7, from 2 - 3:30 p.m. — Register for class

 Saturday, May 8, from 10 - 11:30 a.m. — Register for class

 We'll show you how to design and install a drip irrigation system.
 You'll learn how to select and assemble components and build a drip-system model right in the classroom.

 Designing your own landscape can be overwhelming.
 Use these tips to ensure the design process of your landscape goes smoothly: